coderbyheart/fw-nrfconnect-nrf-docker/README.md

 ![Publish Docker](https://github.com/coderbyheart/fw-nrfconnect-nrf-docker/workflows/Publish%20Docker/badge.svg?branch=saga)
 (_the [Docker image](https://hub.docker.com/r/coderbyheart/fw-nrfconnect-nrf-docker) is build against [NCS](https://github.com/nrfconnect/sdk-nrf) `main`, `v1.7-branch`, `v1.6-branch`, `v1.5-branch`, and `v1.4-branch` every night._)

 This project defines a Docker image that contains all dependencies to run `west` commands with the nRF Connect SDK.
-Just bind mount the project folder you'd like to build, and the output will end up in the same folder (nested in build/zephyr subdir of the app).
+Bind mount the project folder you'd like to build, and the output will end up in the same folder (nested in build/zephyr subdir of the app).

 > :information_source: Read more about this aproach [here](https://devzone.nordicsemi.com/nordic/nrf-connect-sdk-guides/b/getting-started/posts/build-ncs-application-firmware-images-using-docker).